 Foundation of the association “Bintumani D-SL” in November in Berlin and Freetown.

-Through private support, donations of equipment and medicines and private funds, the non-profit hospital “Brookfields Community Clinic and Health Centre” in Freetown could be supported even during the turmoil of war.
-At times, this hospital, run by the Sierra Leonean Bintumani member Dr Christian Bell, was the only functioning institution where local doctors could operate with a team of Doctors Without Borders and continue a gynaecology department.
+The Brookfields Community Clinic and Health Centre in Freetown was also supported by private support, equipment and medicine donations and private funds during the war.
+At times, this hospital, run by Sierra Leonean Bintumani member Dr. Christian Bell, was the only functioning institution where local doctors could operate together with a team of Doctors Without Borders and continue a gynecology division.

-Active action should expand learning in class.
+Active action is intended to expand learning in the classroom.

-Dr. Ladipoh and N.Hoffmann visit the partner association “Bintumani SL” in Freetown in October/November 2005.
+Dr. Ladipoh and N.Hoffmann visit the partner association “Bintumani SL” in Freetown in October/November 2005

 Visit of the Federal President Horst Köhler:

-Bintumani enables our partner M. Kamara from FINIC to spend four weeks in Berlin.
-During his stay in September, M.Kamara visits various training institutions in order to get ideas for an implementation in his training workshop in Freetown.
-He discusses with us the workshop equipment to be sent to Freetown in 2007.
-At the general meeting in Berlin in autumn 2006, we thanked the GTZ staff member Martin Brehm for his selfless commitment and support of our idea in Freetown.
+Bintumani enables our partner M. Kamara from the company to FINIC a four-week stay in Berlin.
+During his stay in September, M.Kamara visited various training institutions to get ideas for implementation at his training workshop in Freetown.
+He discusses with us the workshop equipment, which is to be sent to Freetown in 2007.
+At the general meeting in Berlin in autumn 2006, we thanked the present GTZ employee Martin Brehm for his unselfish commitment and the support of our idea in Freetown.

 The actor and UNICEF ambassador for Sierra Leone, Dieter Pfaff, supports our commitment to Sierra Leone.
-He handed over his prize of 20000,00 €, in the programme “Star Quiz” with Jörg Pilawa in December 2006, to the project.
+He handed over his winnings of €20,000.00, in the show “Star Quiz” with Jörg Pilawa in December 2006, to the project.

-Work assignment – Journey to Sierra Leone
+Work assignment – Trip to Sierra Leone

-Five trainees and five senior citizens led by N.Hoffmann will travel to Sierra Leone in November 2007 as part of the ENSA programme.
+Five trainees and five senior citizens, led by N.Hoffmann, will travel to Sierra Leone in November 2007 as part of the ENSA programme.